gillian-guide/gillian-guide.github.io/docs/index.en.md

         * Make sure you have the game's prerequisites installed (they're already taken care of by :material-steam:Steam and the Rockstar Games Launcher) - [Visual C++ Redistributable for Visual Studio 2012 **x86**](https://www.microsoft.com/en-us/download/details.aspx?id=30679 "Microsoft's official redistributables") and [DirectX End-User Runtimes (June 2010)](https://www.microsoft.com/en-us/download/details.aspx?id=8109 "Microsoft's official redistributables").

 ## Gameplay Demo
-Your game will look and play roughly like this after finishing the modding (the [drag-and-drop archive](drag-and-drop-archive.md) has been used for this video).
+Your game will look and play roughly like this after finishing the modding (the [drag-and-drop archive](drag-and-drop-archive.md) has been used for these videos).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/q0AxxVjDCi8" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lARlDyPLLtA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Sections
 If you have no need for the in-depth tutorials, you can simply install the [drag-and-drop archive](drag-and-drop-archive.md) and you are ready to go.